DataDog/Miscellany/metric_usage_report/README.md

 API calls are expensive and time consuming.
 To avoid requesting all dashboard definitions from your account every time you want a metric report, results are cached in json format in the file `db_cache.txt`.
 If that file exists, the script will automatically use those results instead.

 To get a fresh list of dashboards, either rename or delete the file `db_cache.txt`.

+### untitled Widgets

+If a widget doesn't have a title, dashboards will generate one based off the query inside.
+That logic was a bit too complex for me to replicate, so I just named them `unitled` to avoid having an empty string when displaying the widget in the report.